rutvijkumarshah/WatsiAndroidApp/README.md

 * Select patient and click donate to donate money which opens Watsi website .
 * See list of fully funded patients and read his/her story.
 * See list of patients with need with urgency and read his/her story.
-* Share patients story on my facebook,twitter,whatsApp.
+* Share patients story on my facebook,twitter,whatsApp.(So each story can be shared on social networks.
+Better way would be user can ask his friends to donate for specific patient for whom he is donating or following)
 * Receives "high five" notification when the patient ( whom I have donated) got fully funded.
 * Receives Donation campaign messages as feed.
 * Share donation campaign messages in social media.